Provably Reliable Classifier Guidance via Cross-Entropy Control: Main results

-In practice, diffusion models are implemented via time discretizations of continuous-time processes.
-Consequently, the sampling error depends not only on the guidance error but also on the discretization error and the score estimation error.
-For completeness, we include in this section an analysis of time-discretized guided sampling.
-Our proofs largely follow those in \cite{chen2023improvedanalysisscorebasedgenerative, benton2024nearly}.
+In practice, diffusion models are implemented by discretizing continuous-time processes and using learned score functions.
+Consequently, the sampling error depends not only on the guidance error, but also on the discretization error and the score estimation error.
+For completeness, we analyze time-discretized guided diffusion in this section.
+Our proof largely follows that of \cite{benton2024nearly}.